Redwood Summer: The logging companies

-The campaign of Redwood Summer was an environmental battle to save the old growth forests in Northern California due to the forests rapid depletion of about 95%.
-However, there were two big incidents that caused the Earth First! activist to act.
+The campaign of Redwood Summer was an environmental battle to save the old growth forests in Northern California due to the forests' rapid depletion of about 95%.
+There were two big incidents that caused the Earth First! activists to act.

 The first incident was when the California elections were coming up, which included the decision of if California Proposition 130 was to be passed or not.
 In the summer of 1990, logging companies feared a new law passing in the upcoming November ballot that would make the restrictions tighter for logging practices of the old-growth forests.
 If Proposition 130 (Restrictions on Logging and Bonds for Forests) passed, it would mean that there would have been new restrictions on logging practices and sale of timber.
 It would have also authorized the sale of $742 million in bonds to acquire forestlands and for compensation of timber employees.
 The organizers of Earth First! predicted that the timber companies would increase their logging significantly in the summer in order to get as much timber as possible before the November 1990 ballot.
-In the end, however, Proposition 130 did not pass.
+Proposition 130 did not pass.

-The second incident that made environment activists act was when the news of the Pacific Lumber Company being bought out by Maxxam Inc. was made public.
+The second incident began when the news of the Pacific Lumber Company being bought out by Maxxam Inc. was made public.
 After the company was purchased, they publicized their plan to increase their logging practices by doubling the rate of logging of the old growths forests due to the companies owner, Charles Hurwitz, being in debt after purchasing Pacific Lumber company with junk bonds.
 Many think that the increase of logging was so Hurwitz could try and get out of his debt.

-Earth First! response was to start Redwood Summer expose the big logging companies, making legislation make stricter laws about the logging of the old growth forests.
+The Earth First! response was to organize the Redwood Summer protests, to expose destructive practices of big logging companies, and promote stricter laws governing the logging of old growth forests.